Seeking Support During Your Own Personal or Professional Health Crises

 Lucie talks about her career as a rural generalist and an academic and explores the multitude of career pathways that are available to fellows.
 She speaks about academic medicine, university opportunities and the role further study in a doctor’s career.

-ACRRM Life Hacks is a series of podcasts, which aims to cover various aspects of registrars’ additional learning needs that sit outside of the Rural Generalist Curriculum, such as settling into rural practice, medico-legal issues, self-care and professional sustainability.
+ACRRM Life Hacks is a podcast series exploring key topics that support registrars beyond the Rural Generalist Curriculum.
+Episodes cover areas such as settling into rural practice, medico-legal issues, self-care, and long-term professional sustainability.

-The ACRRM Life Hacks podcasts are delivered via the ACRRM Life Hacks website or via your favourite podcasting platform.
-Podcasts will be added throughout the year – so please subscribe to be one of the first to listen to the latest podcast.
+You can listen to ACRRM Life Hacks via the ACRRM Life Hacks website or on your favourite podcast platform.
+New episodes are added throughout the year, so be sure to subscribe to stay up to date.